jarriagadat/jarriagadat/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a Master's Degree in Civil Engineering.
+- 🔭 I’m currently working on a Master's Degree in Earthquake Engineering.
 - My personal website is https://jaatriana.github.io/

 <!--